Jake O'Donnell: MLB career

-As an umpire, O'Donnell's first game in the American League was September 17, 1968 between the Washington Senators and Cleveland Indians.
+As an umpire, O'Donnell's first game in the American League (AL) was September 17, 1968, between the Washington Senators and Cleveland Indians.
 O'Donnell was called up late in the 1968 season, along with former major league player and NBA referee Bill Kunkel, after two AL umpires, Al Salerno and Bill Valentine, were fired by league president Joe Cronin for attempting to organize a union among Junior Circuit umpires.
+At the time, O'Donnell was the youngest umpire in AL history, and was the only major league official working in two American sports.
+He umpired 9 AL games in 1968.

+O'Donnell was the home plate umpire for Mickey Mantle's final game when the New York Yankees played the Boston Red Sox at Fenway Park on September 28, 1968.

-During his short career in the majors, he worked 489 regular season games, the 1971 American League Championship Series between the Baltimore Orioles and the Oakland Athletics, and as the second-base umpire in the 1971 All-Star Game at Tiger Stadium.
+During his short career in the majors, principally 1969-71, he worked 489 regular season games, the 1971 American League Championship Series between the Baltimore Orioles and the Oakland Athletics, and as the second-base umpire in the 1971 All-Star Game at Tiger Stadium.
 This game was most notable for Reggie Jackson's home run which hit off the right-center field rooftop transformer.
 He was also the third-base umpire for Jim Palmer's no-hitter on August 13, 1969.
 O'Donnell resigned from the AL after the 1971 season to concentrate on his burgeoning basketball officiating career.